 Step away from touristy 'Dam and and check out Haarlem, Utrecht, Maastricht, or Den Bosch, to name a few.
 It’s in these lesser-known places that you’ll discover The Netherlands beyond its stereotypes.

 The Dutch are known for being extremely direct.
 Don’t take it personally, it’s in their culture to speak exactly what’s on their mind without biting their tongue.

 From being brutally honest to extending a simple ‘no’ without explanation, you will always know where you stand with a Dutchie.

-The OV-ChipKaart is the public transport ticket system in the Netherlands, and can be used on all forms of public transport.
+The OV-ChipKaart is the public transport ticket system in the Netherlands, and can be used on all trains, trams, buses and metros.

-The bike lanes can be unforgiving to tourists who are, more often than not, hazards to cyclists.
-Beware of the designated bike lanes (which are painted red and have a symbol of a bike marking them), as they can be easily stepped on if you’re not paying attention.
+The bike lanes can be unforgiving to visitors who are, more often than not, hazards to cyclists.
+Keep an eye out for the designated bike lanes (which are painted red and marked with a symbol of a bike), as they can be easily stepped on if you’re not paying attention.